pypolitics/bankofparliament/README.md

 ## Todo

 * Query companies as well as officer names, some have companies in their own name.
 Maggie Throup for example.
+* Query committees sat on, topics written and spoken about, see if they conflict with intrests.
 * Split register of interests from companies house data, too much for one page
 * Add wordcloud view / page.
 * Add persons with significant control query.